 Andy Warhol’s The Factory was famous for experimental films and productions.
 The Factory was Warhol’s studio where all his eccentric, groundbreaking, and never-before-seen art would grow out of.

-The studio itself was decorated with silver foils and mirrors which gave it an out-of-this-world ambience.
+The studio itself was decorated with silver foils and mirrors which gave it an out-of-this-world ambiance.
 The ‘Silver Studio,’ as it was famously known, was where Candy Darling would encounter her shot at fame.

 Warhol was immediately fascinated by Candy.
 Their artistic union was instant and overwhelming.
 At a time when ‘transgender’ wasn’t even used widely, Candy Darling had assumed a personality and character that was her own.